adrianvalentim/adrianvalentim.github.io/content/post/lightning-speed-latex.md

 Typora is a minimalist and elegant markdown editor.
 You just open a file, select your theme and start writing.
 No distractions.
 Typora will automatically render the LaTeX as you write your math between dollars signs.
 There are a couple of official themes (and many community ones) to select from, and almost all of them are beautiful.
 You can export your files as LaTeX code or directly as a PDF.

 It's very difficult to beat Typora on the user-experience side of writing a single file.
 Differently from Obsidian, though, Typora doesn't help you manage or link your files.
-Also, Typora is not free anymore, and it costs (at the time of writing) one payment of $15.
+Also, Typora is not free anymore, and it costs (at the time of writing) one payment of 15 dollars.
 To download, head to the [Typora website](https://typora.io/) and follow the arrows.

 ### Overleaf